Backup a Database in SQL Server 2017

 Overwriting Backup Files

-If you ran all of the above examples exactly as they are, you might have noticed that each time you ran it, the file size of the backup file increased.
+If you perform multiple backups using the same file name for the backup file, you might notice that each time you run a backup, the file size of the backup file increases.

 There's an option that allows you to overwrite the existing file.